content-left-bg.png

 A registered teacher must be appointed to maintain overall responsibility for the activity.

-• an adult supervisor, working under the direct supervision of a registered teacher, with current level 1 community athletics coach accreditation from Athletics Australia, or equivalent
+• an adult supervisor, working under the direct supervision of a registered teacher, with current Youth Coach Level 1 accreditation from Athletics Australia, or equivalent

-• an adult supervisor, working under the direct supervision of a registered teacher, with current level 2 club coach accreditation from Athletics Australia.
+• an adult supervisor, working under the direct supervision of a registered teacher, with current Development Coach Level 2 accreditation from Athletics Australia.

 Facilities and equipment